Every branch of the military has a chain of command, and if you are in the United States Air Force, you follow the Air Force Chain of command.

 Pacific Air Forces

-Pacific Air Forces strive to support the objects set forth by United States Indo-Pacific Command and Pacific Air Forces.
+Pacific Air Forces strives to support the objectives set forth by the United States Indo-Pacific Command and Pacific Air Forces.

 This major command, commanded by General Kenneth S. Wilsbach, works with allies and others to ensure stability.